TanStack/table/docs/src/api/table-instance.md

 defaultColumnDef?: Partial<ColumnDef<TGenerics>>[]
 ```

-Default column options to use for all column definitions supplied to the table instance.
+Default column options to use for all column defs supplied to the table instance.
 This is useful for providing default cell/header/footer renderers, sorting/filtering/grouping options, etc.

 #### `initialState`